whitezom7/TarkovShocker/README.md

 ## Updates / Changelog

+### 1.0.2 - Small update

+- Added a fixed or dynamic intensity option (dynamic is based on damage taken, fixed is a set value)
+- Added intensity configuration to the config file and in-game menu

 ### 1.0.1 - Small QoL Update
 - Added restrictions to duration in config (prevents breaking the plugin)
 - Added drop-down menu for feedback type (Shock / Vibrate)